nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 4.8.1 =
+* added: Lazy Load background image support added for span elements
 * changed: constrain by height for background images that are taller than they are wide
+* fix: Lazy Load breaks when an image has an empty class attribute
 * fix: regression that caused jpegtran and pngout tests to fail on Windows

 = 4.8.0 =